gfelipe099/debian-fpi/README.md

 > sudo apt update && sudo apt install git && git clone https://github.com/gfelipe099/debian-fpi && cd debian-fpi/ && chmod a+x debian-fpi.sh && sudo ./debian-fpi.sh

 ## Why execute the script as sudo?
 Sudo permissions are required, because it modifies system related stuff.
-Although, I encourage you **to not use this script in your daily driver machine until it's declared "rock solid" stable**.
+Although, I warn you: **DO NOT use this script in your daily driver machine until it's declared "rock solid" stable**.